-Report: Seahawks awarded running back Mike Davis off waivers
+Seahawks awarded running back Mike Davis off waivers

-The Seahawks were reportedly awarded running back Mike Davis off waivers from the 49ers on Monday.
+The Seahawks were awarded running back Mike Davis off waivers from the 49ers on Monday.

-The Seahawks have been awarded running back Mike Davis off waivers, according to a report from Ian Rapoport of the NFL Network.
+The Seahawks have been awarded running back Mike Davis off waivers, according to the NFL’s official transaction report for Monday, adding to an already crowded tailback competition — Seattle now has 11 on its roster.

 A fourth-round pick of the 49ers in 2015 out of South Carolina at 126 overall, Davis was waived by the 49ers on Friday.